mathsnuig/coronaviz/README.md

-# Visualisation of Covid-19 case data for the ssland of Ireland
+# Visualisation of Covid-19 case data for the Island of Ireland

-Data used are from the Republic of Ireland( Department of Health ), Northern Ireland ( NHS) and WHO
+Data used are from the Republic of Ireland(Department of Health), Northern Ireland (NHS) and WHO

 [Shiny app](https://andsim.shinyapps.io/Corona/)